Background pattern

 Children and adolescents

 Olmesartan has been studied in children and adolescents.
 For more information, consult your doctor.
-Olmesartan is not recommended for use in children aged 1 to 5 years, and it should not be used in children under 1 year as there is no experience with this age group.
+Olmesartan is not recommended for use in children from 1 to 5 years, and it should not be used in children under 1 year, as there is no experience with it.

-• Other blood pressure-lowering medications, as the effect of this medication may be increased.
+• Other medications that lower blood pressure, as the effect of this medication may increase.

-• Supplements of potassium, salt substitutes containing potassium, diuretics, or heparin (to thin the blood).
+• Potassium supplements, salt substitutes containing potassium, medications that increase urine production (diuretics), or heparin (to thin the blood).
 Using these medications at the same time as olmesartan may increase potassium levels in your blood.

 • Using lithium (a medication used to treat mood changes and some types of depression) at the same time as olmesartan may increase lithium toxicity.
-If you need to take lithium, your doctor will measure your lithium levels in the blood.
+If you need to take lithium, your doctor will monitor your lithium levels in your blood.

-• The use of nonsteroidal anti-inflammatory drugs (NSAIDs) (medications used to reduce pain, swelling, and other symptoms of inflammation, including arthritis) with olmesartan may increase the risk of kidney failure and also reduce the effect of olmesartan.
+• Using non-steroidal anti-inflammatory drugs (NSAIDs) (medications used to reduce pain, swelling, and other symptoms of inflammation, including arthritis) with olmesartan may increase the risk of kidney failure and also reduce the effect of olmesartan.

-• Colesevelam hydrochlorideor, a medication that reduces cholesterol levels in the blood, as the effect of olmesartan may be reduced.
-Your doctor may instruct you to take olmesartan at least 4 hours before colesevelam hydrochloride.
+• Colesevelam hydrochloride, a medication that lowers cholesterol levels in the blood, as the effect of olmesartan may be reduced.
+Your doctor may advise you to take olmesartan at least 4 hours before colesevelam hydrochloride.

 Pregnancy and breastfeeding